 Trapping and relocating raccoons is a popular method employed by many wildlife control companies.
 It is easier and quicker money for them than more humane methods that involve eviction and exclusion instead.
 We offer trapping services for those times when it is required or our client's insist on it, but it is not our preferred method by any means.

 Instead, we prefer to humanely evict the raccoons without trapping, clean up and repair any damage they've done, and make modifications to your home that will keep future raccoons and other critters out for good.

 We utilize a variety of methods to evict raccoons without needlessly trapping and relocating them.
 Depending on who your insurance company is, we may even be able to replace your damaged attic insulation (now full of potentially hazardous feces) with little to no money out of your pocket.
 We can kill the roundworm and it's larva too - leaving your house in even better condition than it was in before being invaded by raccoons.

-If you live anywhere in Oklahoma, the Skunk Whisperer® can help you with all your raccoon control needs from start to finish.
+If you live in Eastern Oklahoma, the Skunk Whisperer® can help you with all your raccoon control needs from start to finish.
 We can even help you raccoon proof your home to prevent problems to start with.

 Raccoons can be very determined once they decide they'd like to get inside your home, however, there are modifications that can be made to help make it very tough for them to succeed.